SAKryukov/storage-free-pass/doc/article.md

 Generator of highly secure passwords based on cryptographic hash and master password, which should be memorized; no password storage is involved

 Storage-Free Pass is the application used to provide passwords for multiple services based on a single master password.
 Unlike other systems providing the encrypted storage for the passwords, this system does not require password storage at all.
-Instead, the passwords are securely generated every time they are needed.
+Instead, the deterministic passwords are securely generated every time they are needed.
 It is cryptographically infeasible to restore the passwords without knowing the master password.
 This is the only thing a user needs to remember.
 How is it possible?
 The present article explains that.

 <!-- copy to CodeProject from here ------------------------------------------->